jing1tian/franky/README.md

 The container requires access to the host machines network *and* elevated user rights to allow the docker user to set RT capabilities of the processes run from within it.

-#### Building franky with Docker
+#### Building Franky with Docker

-For building franky and its wheels, we provide another Docker container that can also be launched using docker-compose:
+For building Franky and its wheels, we provide another Docker container that can also be launched using docker-compose:

 ```bash
 docker compose build franky-build